sangbinlee/spring-boot-jsp/README.md

 ### 1 실행
 실행시 문제점: http://localhost:8080/college/form.jsp

+* case 1  - 문제 없어짐

 		"Path with "WEB-INF" or "META-INF": [WEB-INF/views/form.jsp]"

-* ㅇㅇㅇㅇ
-* [Spring Boo
+* case 2

-"Path with "WEB-INF" or "META-INF": [WEB-INF/views/form.jsp]"
+		Whitelabel Error Page
+		This application has no explicit mapping for /error, so you are seeing this as a fallback.
+		Thu Nov 28 01:15:22 KST 2024
+		There was an unexpected error (type=Not Found, status=404).
+		JSP file [/college/form.jsp] not found